reetu95/Customer-Retention-Segmentation-Uplift/README.md

 **There is no churn label.** You cannot train a model to predict something your data does not record.
-And a fixed rule like "90 days inactive" fails immediately — a weekly shopper silent for a month is at risk, a quarterly shopper silent for a month is behaving normally.
+And a fixed rule like "90 days inactive" fails immediately, a weekly shopper silent for a month is at risk, a quarterly shopper silent for a month is behaving normally.

 **You cannot verify that retention spending works.** Customers who accept offers